 I often list the best signup bonuses, or lists of which card is best for which category of spending.
 But what are the best cards overall that hit it out of the park, the triple threats that deliver value across all three dimensions?

 - Chase Sapphire Reserve has great earn, a great bonus, and decent benefits.
+Information about the product is neither provided nor reviewed by its issuer.

 The signup bonus is 50,000 points after $4000 spend within 3 months.
 You earn triple points on travel and dining, and those points transfer to airline miles and hotel points.